 Some of the warning signs of benzodiazepine addiction include:

-• Taking the drug at higher doses or for a longer time than prescribed.
+• Taking the drug at higher doses or more frequently or for a longer time than prescribed.

 • Experiencing withdrawal symptoms or cravings when benzodiazepines are not available.

-• Needing larger quantities of benzodiazepines to achieve the desired effects.
+• Needing larger quantities or higher doses of benzodiazepines to achieve the desired effects.

-• Suffering from impaired performance at work/school and home.
+• Experiencing impaired performance at work/school or neglecting home and family responsibilities.

 Commonly Prescribed Benzodiazepines

-Thousands of benzodiazepines have been developed worldwide, but less than 15 are presently FDA-approved in the United States.
+More than a dozen benzodiazepines are currently FDA-approved in the United States.
 Benzodiazepines are categorized according to the duration of their effects.
-[14]
+[17]

-• The effects of short-acting benzodiazepines, for example, midazolam (Versed), clorazepate (Tranxene), and triazolam (Halcion) last for 3–8 hours.
+• Short-acting benzodiazepines, for example, midazolam (Versed), clorazepate (Tranxene), and triazolam (Halcion) produce effects lasting for 3–8 hours.

-• The effects of intermediate-acting benzodiazepines, for example, alprazolam (Xanax), temazepam (Restoril), and lorazepam (Ativan) last for 10–20 hours.
+• Intermediate-acting benzodiazepines, for example, alprazolam (Xanax), temazepam (Restoril), and lorazepam (Ativan) produce effects lasting for 10–20 hours.

-• The effects of long-acting benzodiazepines, for example, diazepam (Valium), clonazepam (Klonopin), and chlordiazepoxide (Librium) last for 1–3 days.
+• Long-acting benzodiazepines, for example, diazepam (Valium), clonazepam (Klonopin), and chlordiazepoxide (Librium) produce effects lasting for 1–3 days.

 Legitimate Uses of Benzodiazepines